 7. The Resentment Towards Child-Free Adults

 Parenting is hard.
 I don’t want to undermine that.
 But you can still have fulfilment and meaning in your life without having children.
 It’s not a crime if child-free people are happy.
 It’s okay to be stressed and frustrated, it’s not right to take it out on random people who made different life choices.
+Plus, you have no idea why some people are child-free, and it’s not your business either.

 8. Misery Loves Company